 Traveling With Injectable Medications: The Basics

 Millions of people travel with injectable medications every year — from insulin to biologics to GLP-1s.
+Cora Health members travel with their medication regularly, and our care team is available to answer storage and dosing questions on the road.
 Tirzepatide travel is manageable with a little planning.
 The medication is a self-administered subcutaneous injection taken once weekly, which means you'll only need to inject during your travels if your trip is longer than 7 days.
 Regardless of trip length, proper storage and TSA compliance are important.

 Storage Requirements